Dr Mina Beigi is a Professor of Career Studies in Southampton Business School and Co-Director of Work Futures Research Centre.

 - Understudied careers

-Mina’s research has been funded by a number of institutions including the British Academy, Texas A&M University College of Education and Human Development, Iran National Science Foundation, Liverpool Business School, Idaho State University, and Southampton Business School.
+Mina’s research has been funded by a number of institutions including the British Academy, and the British Council.

 Mina studies work-nonwork interface, career success, and understudied careers using in-depth qualitative methodologies.
 She strives to uncover unexplored career trajectories and theorize the role of understudied contexts in how individuals navigate their careers and combine personal and professional lives.
 Mina’s research informs individuals who take ownership of their careers and helps organisations learn more about their employees' work and nonwork needs.